 A while ago we asked several Innovation Managers what their top concerns were when starting an innovation project.
 Do thoughts of not releasing on a target date keep them up at night?
 Would they rather keep the project within budget compared to other factors?
 Or are they thinking ahead on how the project would integrate with their core and legacy systems?

 We were happy to learn that they were less worried about integration and more on launching a successful innovation project first.
 Only about 10% selected it as a major concern before the project starts.
-I’ll go through some of the reasons why in this post.
+We’ll go through some of the reasons why in this post.

 The odds are stacked against you